jeffreykegler/hoonlint/misc/whitespace.md

 individual cases.

 We will first give a definition of reanchoring.
-This is, frankly, opaque, but it will be followed by a number of example which hopefully will make the concept clearer.
+The definitions are, frankly, opaque, but they will be followed by a number of examples which hopefully will make the concept clearer.

 Informally, reanchoring is a method of conserving indentation.